Bodmin: Primary schools

-Beacon ACE Academy opened as a primary school for pupils aged between 3–11 in September 2017 following the merger of Beacon Infant and Nursery School and Robartes Junior School.
-Beacon ACE Academy is part of Kernow Learning Multi Academy Trust]and is rated Good by Ofsted.
+Beacon ACE Academy opened as a primary school for pupils aged between 3–11 in September 2017, following the merger of Beacon Infant and Nursery School and Robartes Junior School.
+Beacon ACE Academy is part of Kernow Learning Multi Academy Trust and is rated Good by Ofsted.
 The school offers places for 420 pupils as well as 30 places within its Nursery and 10 places within its Area Resource Base for pupils with Special Educational Needs.

-St Petroc's Voluntary Aided Church of England Primary School, Athelstan Park, Bodmin, was given this title in September 1990 after the amalgamation of St. Petroc's Infant School and St. Petroc's Junior School.
+St Petroc's voluntary aided Church of England Primary School, Athelstan Park, Bodmin, was given this title in September 1990 after the amalgamation of St. Petroc's Infant School and St. Petroc's Junior School.
 St. Petroc's is a large school with some 440 pupils between the ages of four and 11.
 Eight of its fourteen governors are nominated by the Diocese of Truro or the Parochial Church Council of St. Petroc's, Bodmin.
+It is currently rated as "Requires Improvement" by Ofsted.

 There are a further two primary schools within Bodmin; Berrycoombe School in the northwest corner of the town, and St. Mary's Catholic Primary School.

 Bodmin College

-Bodmin College is a large state comprehensive school for ages 11–18 on the outskirts of the town and on the edge of Bodmin Moor.
-Its headmistress is Ms Seward-Adams.
-The college is home to the nationally acclaimed "Bodmin College Jazz Orchestra", founded and run by the previous Director of Music, Adrian Evans, until 2007 and more recently, by the current Director, Ben Vincent.
-In 1997, Systems & Control students at Bodmin College constructed Roadblock, a robot which entered and won the first series of Robot Wars and was succeeded by "The Beast of Bodmin".
+Bodmin College is a large state comprehensive school for ages 11–18 on the outskirts of the town.
+The college is home to Bodmin College Jazz Orchestra.
+In 1997, Systems & Control students at Bodmin College constructed Roadblock, a robot which entered and won the first series of Robot Wars and was succeeded by "The Beast of Bodmin."
 The school also has one of the largest sixth forms in the county.

 Callywith College

-Callywith College is a new Further Education college in Bodmin, Cornwall, that opened in September 2017.
-A new-build college on a site close to the Bodmin Asda supermarket, it will eventually cater for 1,280 students, with 197 staff employed.
-A total of 660 places will be available in its first year.
-It is being created with the assistance of the Ofsted Outstanding Truro and Penwith College to serve students aged 16–19 from Bodmin, North Cornwall and East Cornwall.
+Callywith College is a further education college in Bodmin that opened in September 2017.
+A new-build college on a site close to the Asda supermarket, it will eventually cater for 1,280 students, with 197 staff employed.
+A total of 660 places were available in its first year.
+It is being created with the assistance of Truro and Penwith College to serve students aged 16–19 from Bodmin, North Cornwall and East Cornwall.
 It received the go-ahead in February 2016, funded as a Free School.
-Its aim is to "provide the outstanding Truro and Penwith College experience for up to 1280 young people in Bodmin and North and East Cornwall."

 Army School of Education

-Aspirant National Service Sergeant Instructors of the Royal Army Education Corps underwent training at the Army School of Education, situated at the end of the Second World War at Buchanan Castle, Drymen in Scotland, and later, from 1948, at the Walker Lines, Bodmin, until it moved to Wilton Park, Beaconsfield.
+Aspiring National Service Sergeant Instructors of the Royal Army Education Corps underwent training at the Army School of Education, situated at the end of the Second World War at Buchanan Castle, Drymen in Scotland, and later, from 1948, at the Walker Lines, Bodmin, until it moved to Wilton Park, Beaconsfield.